Old Kasilof Landing SRS Site Development

 In 2015, DPOR acquired the top two ranked parcels identified in the Ranked Parcel List.
 A planning process was conducted to consider users' needs and the physical constraints of the river as well as to gather public feedback on the project.
 The process led to the development of Site Plan Concept A, Site Plan Concept B, and Site Plan Concept C (available below).
 Those concepts were presented at two public meetings during the winter of 2016/2017: one in Kasilof and another in Anchorage.
 Feedback from those meetings resulted in narrowing down the concepts for advancement into the design phase of the project.

 Over the course of design, it came to light that the initial funding was insufficient to construct the final concept in its entirety.
-DPOR is partnering with the National Park Service and securing federal funds from their Land and Water Conservation Fund (LWCF) program for full project build-out.
-Construction is anticipated to begin in 2024.
+DPOR partnered with the National Park Service and secured federal funds from their Land and Water Conservation Fund (LWCF) program for full project build-out.
+The project is currently in construction.

 Documents & Additional Information